 - 1. Chassis, Suspension and Axles

-- 2. Crane Lifting Modules
+- 2. Stabiliser Legs

-- 3. Stabiliser Legs
+- 3. Crane Lifting Modules

 - 4. Hydraulic System

-- 5. Power Pack and Control System (if fitted)
+- 5. Power Pack and Control System

-- 6. Lifting Accessories (see "Crane module locks (applies to R&P Traverse only)" on page 38)
+- 6. Lifting Accessories

 - 7. Pneumatic System

 - 8. Electrical System

-This type of sidelifter has at least one traversing module and can carry one 20 foot, one 40 foot or 2 x 20 foot containers.
+The SE402 has two traversing crane modules and can carry one 20 foot or one 40 foot container.
+Optional central twistlocks allow for carrying 2 x 20 foot containers.

-All that is necessary for operating the sidelifter is a tractor unit of sufficient size, with compatible braking, electrical and kingpin couplings.
+All that is necessary for operating the SE402 is a tractor unit of sufficient size, with compatible braking, electrical and kingpin couplings.